 First, the wider grip forces you to get lower in order to grab onto the barbell.
 Having a lower starting position means that the range of motion is increased.
 This will help build your bottom end deadlift strength.

-Additionally, the snatch grip deadlift’s wide grip forces the lifter to move the bar a greater distance from the floor to lockout.
+Additionally, the snatch grip deadlift’s wide grip forces the lifter to move the bar far from the floor to lockout.
 Compared to the conventional deadlift’s lockout, the snatch grip deadlift’s end position has the barbell much higher up on the thighs.

 5. It Can Be Helpful For Olympic Lifters

-The snatch grip deadlift closely resembles one of the competition movements in Olympic weightlifting — the snatch.
+Snatch grip deadlifts closely resemble one of the competition movements in Olympic weightlifting — the snatch.

-Due to the similarities between the two, the snatch grip deadlift can be used as an accessory exercise for Olympic lifters.
+Due to the similarities, the snatch grip deadlift can be used as an accessory exercise for Olympic lifters.
 Specifically, it can be used to accumulate extra volume or improve technical components of the snatch.